-- Cultural difference #1.
 Smiling at strangers is impolite.
 The first thing that surprised him was the way Ukrainian people treat strangers.
-In the USA it is a usual thing to smile at people you encounter on the street.
-However, in Ukraine smiling at strangers is not polite.
+In the USA it is a usual thing to smile at people you encounter on the street VS in Ukraine smiling at strangers is not polite.
 If you are going along the street and smiling to a woman or a man you do not know, they will likely feel uncomfortable and they will start thinking what is wrong with you.
-Being a Ukrainian, I can state that this is truth.
 Maybe it goes from history and it is not a usual thing to see a smiling person, going alone, not talking to anyone.
 If we see such a man we automatically think that there must be something wrong with him.

-- Cultural difference #5.
-Ukrainians have strong national identity.
-According to what the American writes in his story about visiting Ukraine, many Ukrainians have a clearly visible awareness of their national identity.
-He made this conclusion from communicating with people and from his surroundings «National history is a public matter – especially in the cities it seems that every couple of blocks there is a monument that tells about some person or event that changed the course of Ukrainian history.
-The people are familiar with these stories, proud to tell them, aware that they are instrumental still in shaping a young nation.» I do agree that in spite of the political situation and everything that Ukraine has gone through in its history, Ukrainian people have strong national identity.
+- Ukrainians have strong national identity.
+According to what the American writes in his story about many Ukrainians have a clearly visible awareness of their national identity.
+He made this conclusion from communicating with people and from his surroundings «National history is a public matter – especially in the cities it seems that every couple of blocks there is a monument that tells about some person or event that changed the course of the history.
+The people are familiar with these stories, proud to tell them, aware that they are instrumental still in shaping a young nation.» I do agree that in spite of the political situation and everything that Ukraine has gone through in its history, people have strong national identity.
 However, not so many of them know much about historical events, at least that is what I have noticed.
 But… what I know for sure is that when a Ukrainian will have to tell something about their country, they will surely read and learn as much as possible to show how wonderful it is.